|

 Many forms of printing require vector input in order to work - flex printing and embroidery for example.

-See also: Uses For Vector Images
+See also: Understanding Vector Images, Uses For Vector Images

 Tracing, also known as vectorization, is the process of converting a bitmap image to a vector image.